-The picturesque Shropshire Union Canal is perhaps Britain's most ghostly waterway.
+Could the picturesque Shropshire Union Canal be Britain's most ghostly waterway?

 At Chester's old Northgate where the canal was dug into part of the town's moat, a Roman centurion can sometimes still be seen guarding the entrance to the city.
 At Betton Cutting, near Market Drayton - which has always had a dark reputation among boating people - a shrieking spectre has been seen and heard.

 An American pilot who crashed his plane beside the canal during WWII has been seen at Little Onn, near Church Eaton in Staffordshire.
 And Tyrley middle lock, just beyond Market Drayton, is reported to have its own helpful resident ghost.
 If you come up to it in the middle of the night the ghost will push the lock gates shut behind your boat.

 But probably the best known and most disturbing phantom associated with the canal is the hideous black, shaggy coated being said to appear at double arched Bridge 39.
 This is supposedly the ghost of a boatman drowned here in the 19th century.

 A famous sighting of the ghost occurred in 1879 when a labourer was employed to take a cart of luggage from Ranton in Staffordshire to Newport in Shropshire.
 He was late on his return journey, his horse was tired and it was about 10pm in the middle of a bleak January night when he arrived at a bridge crossing the canal just outside Norbury.

 Just as he reached the bridge, he claimed that a strange black creature with enormous eyes sprang out of the shrubs beside the road and landed on the back of the horse.
 The man tried to push it off with his whip, but when he lashed out he was horrified to see the whip pass right through the creature.
 The labourer fell to the ground in fright and the horse galloped off into the darkness with the thing still clinging to its back.